bsdpot/potluck/netbox/README.md

 e.g. ```CONSULSERVERS="10.0.0.2"``` or ```CONSULSERVERS="10.0.0.2,10.0.0.3,10.0.0.4,10.0.0.5,10.0.0.6"```

-The GOSSIPKEY parameter is the gossip encryption key for consul agent.
-We're using a default key if you do not set the parameter, do not use the default key for production encryption, instead provide your own.
+The GOSSIPKEY parameter is the gossip encryption key for consul agent and must be configured separately with consul host.

+The DBHOST parameter is the IP address or hostname of the postgresql server.

-The DBPASSWORD parameter is a self-selected password for the local postgresql instance of netbox.
+The DBNAME parameter is the database name on the postgresql server.

+The DBUSER and DBPASSWORD parameters are the credentials to access the postgresql server.

+The REDISHOST parameter is the IP address of a dedicated redis pot jail.
+Two databases are used, where it's not suitable to use a redis instance shared with other applications.

 The MAILSERVER parameter is for the FQDN or IP address of your SMTP server.

-The MAILUSERNAME and MAILPASSWORD parameters are for the credentials for the SMTP server.
+The MAILUSERNAME and MAILPASSWORD parameters are the credentials for the SMTP server.

-The ADMINEMAIL parameter is the notification address to send mail to.

 The FROMMAIL parameter is the sender address to use for the SMTP server.

+The ADMINNAME parameter is the name of the netbox administrator account.
+It could be a user, or Administrator.

+The ADMINEMAIL parameter is the notification address to send notices to.

 ## Optional Parameters

-DUMPSCHEDULE is an optional parameter for a cronjob to dump the databases to file.
-Provide it in the scheduling format of crontab, e.g. "0 2 * * *". (include quotes)

-DUMPPATH is an optional parameter for the path to store database backups.
-For example /mnt/pgbak.
+DBPORT is an optional parameter that can be set if the default database port differs from postgresql default of 5432.

+MAILPORT is an optional parameter that can be set if the default SMTP port differs from port 25.

+REDISPORT is an optional parameter that can be set if the default redis port differs from port 6379.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.

 # Usage

-TBA, Netbox is a "source of truth" for your network with lots of configurable information, and an IP address management platform.
+TBA, Netbox is a "source of truth" for your network, with lots of configurable information, and IPAM for managing IP address allocations.

 ## Create superuser

 TBA

-## upgrading postgresql

-This jail stores postgresql-16 data in `/mnt/postgres/data/16`.
-Upgrades with a newer version of postgresql won't work with old versions.

-A new version of netbox jail with newer version of postgresql will need old database dumped, and re-imported to new.

-This is the least problematic approach, as `pg_upgrade` requires both old and new versions of postgresql to be installed to work.

-TBA: automatically import database from configured postgresql backups when a pot parameter is set?